On Veteran’s Day, Talking to Gina Marie Bartolomeo (MSW’17), About Her Work with Veterans

 We understand you are also one of the School’s first Cohen Scholars?

 Yes, I’m honored to have been chosen as one of the first Cohen Veteran Network Scholars from Columbia.
-Under their auspices, I was able do a field placement last year at the Manhattan VA, learning about medical social work.
+Under their auspices, I was able do a practicum placement last year at the Manhattan VA, learning about medical social work.
 This year I am in Washington, DC, at the Walter Reed National Military Medical Center.
 I’m interning in their Addictions Treatment unit, learning what it takes to become a substance abuse counselor.

 We heard you also did something related over the summer?